mayanktolani19/vitask-flutter/README.md

 * Extract the downloaded SDK and add the location of the bin file inside the flutter package to your path variables.
 * Install the flutter plugin into your Android Studio to be able to run Flutter apps.
 * You're ready to go.
+* Note: The above installation guidelines are only for windows.

 ## Contributing Guidelines